-Modelled fault parameters are based on identifying and quantifying uncertainties in the fault geometry and fault properties (such as damage zone and core zone thicknesses) and in the aquitard and aquifer thicknesses and flow properties (e.g. see Cook 2003; McCallum et al. 2018).
-These fault properties are then translated to either EPM parameters of permeability and porosity or to discrete fracture flow parameters which describe flow through a connected pipe network or to implicit parameter representations of fracture flow in combination with flow through an EPM matrix.
+Modelled fault parameters are based on identifying and quantifying uncertainties in the fault geometry, fault properties (such as damage zone and core zone thicknesses), and in the aquitard and aquifer thicknesses and flow properties (for example, see Cook 2003, McCallum et al. 2018).
+These fault properties are then translated to either equivalent porous media parameters of permeability and porosity, or to discrete fracture flow parameters which describe flow through a connected pipe network, or to implicit parameter representations of fracture flow in combination with flow through an equivalent porous media matrix.

 Parameter values can be estimated on the basis of history matching to field data, using models that simulate flow through a fault core and fault damage zones or fractured aquitards.
-These models can be based on EPM, dual porosity and DFN approaches as described in sections 4.3 to 4.5.
+These models can be based on equivalent porous media, dual porosity and discrete fracture network approaches as described in the following sections.
 Parameter estimates can also be supported using analytical approaches.

-For flow through fractured media which is represented as an EPM, bulk fault properties can be estimated based on relationships such as described by Bense and Person (2006), and flow can be calculated using Darcy's Law.
+For flow through fractured media which is represented as an equivalent porous media, bulk fault properties can be estimated based on relationships such as described by Bense and Person (2006), and flow can be calculated using Darcy's law.
 This allows the fault properties to be calculated based on the assumption that they represent an alteration of the host rock, given a fault throw, and fault zone thickness (both a fault core and fault damaged zone) and a fault zone permeability based on integration of the combined damage zone and fault core.

-The Cubic Law is an analytical approach for flow through fractures, where fracture flow is more analogous to flow through a pipe network (assuming that fractures are open and relatively smooth) than it is to flow in a porous medium.
+The Cubic Law is an analytical approach for flow through fractures, where fracture flow is more analogous to flow through a pipe network (assumes fractures are open and relatively smooth) than it is to flow in a porous medium.